- Common Sense Media

 IDEAL is an official Common Sense Media Supporter School.
-Common Sense Media a non-profit organization dedicated to helping children thrive in a world of media and technology by providing unbiased information, trusted advice, and innovative tools to help them harness the power of technology as a positive force in their lives.
+Common Sense Media is a nonprofit organization dedicated to helping children thrive in a world of media and technology by providing unbiased information, trusted advice, and innovative tools to help them harness the power of technology as a positive force in their lives.
 Common Sense Media provides professional development and resources for faculty and weekly tips for families to provide guidance for navigating and engaging with today’s social media in a safe and productive way.

 Students engage in this Civil Rights Journey to the South in the spring of their eighth grade year as a capstone to their study of civil rights issues and activists throughout their Middle School years.
 To prepare for the trip, each student selects an area of interest to research, which students will then document and blog about when they visit related sites.
 Over the course of this multi-day trip, students travel to places such as Alabama, Georgia, and/or Atlanta, where they will have opportunities to stand in the places where history happened, walk in the shoes of America's civil rights leaders, and speak to those who were involved.
 Doing so will strengthen students' experience and understanding of our country's history, as well as what it means to be powerful agents of social change, to a higher level.
 Finally, upon returning, students work in groups to create documentary films synthesizing themes from their experiences.
 These films are shown in a final teach-in before the students complete their Middle School experience at IDEAL.

-IDEAL’s 1:1 laptop program in the Middle and High Schools provides equips each student with a Chromebook to foster productivity, research, and organization and to instill in our students the creativity, digital literacy, and communication and collaboration skills needed for success in the 21st century.
+IDEAL’s 1:1 laptop program in the Middle and High Schools equips each student with a Chromebook to foster productivity, research, and organization skills and to instill in our students the creativity, digital literacy, and communication and collaboration skills needed for success in the 21st century.

-IDEAL’s Responsible Use Policy and Honor Code provide the foundation for monthly conversations about digital literacy in advisory.
+IDEAL’s Responsible Use Policy and Honor Code provide the foundation for regular conversations about digital literacy in advisory.
 IDEAL is also partnered with Common Sense Media and is an official Common Sense Supporter School.
 As a result of our partnership, we provide a variety of trainings and resources on digital literacy for faculty, families, and students about using social media and digital tools ethically and productively.